10 January 2019 by Rachel O'Malley

 Susan is so enthused when she is talking about her research; she was unable to pinpoint just one thing as her favourite memory from volunteering, but did explain the excited feeling when you track down a key fact as a “gotcha” moment.
 For Susan, being a volunteer is akin to being a detective, the investigations have taken over her life.

 I asked Liz about the impact Susan and other volunteers have had on the project and her response is perfect – “The ‘Galkoff’s and Secret Life of Pembroke Place’ project has been made by the volunteers who worked on it – nearly seventy people in total!
 The volunteers did a range of activities: including research, building recording, finds processing, and geophysics.
 It was probably the documentary research which most people did most of, and which was most inspiring to them.
 This research has fed into six research reports, now part of the project archive, which fed into the exhibition content, online content, blogs, answers to enquiries, and will be a research resource going forward.
 Susan’s research has been thorough, detailed, and fascinating –she’s picked up stories and followed them, uncovering fascinating people and their (often insalubrious) lives!

 We wanted to involve volunteers in the ‘Galkoff’s and Secret Life of Pembroke Place’ project to engage them in the heritage of Liverpool, to help them build skills and experiences, and to provide people with an interest, a focus, and a team to work with to a common goal.
 We have benefitted hugely from all the research they’ve done – revealing an amazing array of stories and investigating long forgotten archives to explore past lives and the secrets hidden in the history of the street.

-Susan was one of over 70 volunteers who assisted in the development of the Galkoff’s and the Secret Life of Pembroke Place exhibition, which was produced in partnership with Liverpool School of Tropical Medicine (LSTM).
+Susan was one of more than 70 volunteers who assisted in the development of the Galkoff’s and the Secret Life of Pembroke Place exhibition, which was produced in partnership with Liverpool School of Tropical Medicine (LSTM).